ddev/ddev/docs/users/cli-usage.md

 MySQL Credentials
 -----------------
 Username:     	root
 Password:     	root
 Database name:	data
-Connection Info:	drupal8.ddev.local:3306
+Host:         	db
+Port:         	3306
+To connect to mysql from your host machine, use port 32834 on 127.0.0.1

 Other Services
 --------------